kasrasadeghi/cornerstone/docs/log.md

+# jul 29
+# name, not value
+I should consider making some things in the pass after normalization Name, not Value, as they have to be locations and neither uncasted literals nor str-gets can be locations.
+Functions (like `malloc or calloc`) can return locations and you can just get locations from `auto`.
+You can cast int-literals to locations for kernel hacking, I guess.

+In type_expand, I can make `Name()` only look up the type from the environment, but `Value()` do the full `env.typeOf` function call.

 # jul 21
 # graph for texps, proofs, and grammars
 Sometimes during a pass, someone may want to make a new kind of Texp that does